mrlt8/docker-wyze-bridge/README.md

 Create a local WebRTC, RTSP, RTMP, or HLS/Low-Latency HLS stream for most of your Wyze cameras including the outdoor, doorbell, and 2K cams.

-No third-party or special firmware required.
+No modifications, third-party, or special firmware required.

 It just works!